 The charging of an electric vehicle will be one of the biggest differences for people who are used to refuelling a petrol or diesel car.
 There is a number of factors that go into the charging a electric vehicle including the power rating, connector type, cabling requirements & vehicle specification.
 All EVs measures their power in kilowatts (kW).

-There are a couple of different types of charging options:
+There are a number of different types of charging options available:

 1: Home charging - 6-8 hours

 2: Public charging (Standard AC) - 1-9 hours depending on car model and range